JamesGold/ourlocal/_pubs/680152_the_shire_oak/680152_the_shire_oak.md

 heromain: Welcome
 herosub: to The Shire Oak
-hero_img: Shire-Oak-Bar.jpg
+hero_img: Shire-Oak-frontage-2.jpg

 ---

+**Here at The Shire Oak pub in Walsall we provide ourselves on delivering the best hospitality in a friendly environment.**

-<p><strong>Why not pop in for a drink and some food and see what we have to offer?
-We’re very proud of our menus at the Shire Oak.
-Whether it’s a light bite, a business lunch or an evening meal out with friends and family, we have plenty of tasty dishes for you to enjoy.
-Naturally, we offer a great range of quality drinks too – including a fine selection of well-kept cask ales.</strong></p>
+Why not pop in for a drink and some food and see what we have to offer?
+We are committed to welcoming regulars and visitors with the upmost professionalism and great customer service.
+We want to make you feel at home.

+Our staff are looking forward to serving you with our new fantastic range of drinks and delicious food.
+Whether it’s one of our well-kept real ales, or a mouth-watering burger from our grill, we can assure you that you’ll love it!

-<p>Searching for a Walsall Wood pub that shows live sports?
-You’ve found the spot!
-We have Sky Sports, BT Sport and Racing UK showing on several large HD TVs – so come and sample a refreshing pint while you enjoy all the best sports action.</p>
+If it’s a place to watch live sports in Walsall that you’re after, we’ve got that covered too!
+So come and sample a refreshing pint while you enjoy all the best sporting action.

-<p>We’re a family-friendly pub, with a large car park, free WiFi throughout and plenty to entertain our younger customers.
-In fine weather, you’ll love our large enclosed beer garden and we also offer a special children’s menu to help keep hunger pangs at bay.
-If you’re looking for a great pub near Shire Oak Park, Clayhanger Common or Chasewater Country Park, the Shire Oak is sure to suit.</p>

-<p>Thinking of throwing a party?
-We can cater for every occasion in our dedicated function room, going the extra mile to ensure it’s an event to remember.</p>
+*We look forward to seeing you soon!*